 Ban on the Use of Federal Subsidies for Equipment on the Covered List

-The Draft Second R&O would adopt a new rule that would “prohibit the use of a Federal subsidy made available through a program administered by the Commission that provides funds for the capital expenditures necessary for the provision of advanced communications service to purchase, rent, lease, or otherwise obtain any covered communications equipment or service identified and published on the Covered List, or maintain any such covered communications equipment or service previously purchased, rented, leased, or otherwise obtained.” ¶ 95.
+The Second R&O adopts a new rule that will “prohibit the use of a Federal subsidy made available through a program administered by the Commission that provides funds for the capital expenditures necessary for the provision of advanced communications service to purchase, rent, lease, or otherwise obtain any covered communications equipment or service identified and published on the Covered List, or maintain any such covered communications equipment or service previously purchased, rented, leased, or otherwise obtained.” ¶ 95.

 - Relationship to Existing Supply Chain Prohibition: The Commission “acknowledge[s] that there will be two processes to designate equipment or services as prohibited from federal funding—one for the designation of an entity as posing a national security threat to the integrity of communications networks or the communications supply chain, and one for the designation of specific equipment and services through the Covered List process outlined in section 2 of the Secure Networks Act.
 Certain equipment or services may be subject to either or both the prohibition . . .” ¶ 95.

-- Replacement List: If the Draft Second R&O is adopted, the FCC will “establish, and will publish on [its] website, a Replacement List that will identify the categories of suggested replacements of real and virtual hardware and software equipment and services to guide of providers removing covered communications equipment from their networks.”
+- Replacement List: The FCC will “establish, and will publish on [its] website, a Replacement List that will identify the categories of suggested replacements of real and virtual hardware and software equipment and services to guide of providers removing covered communications equipment from their networks.”
 The Commission states that “creating a list of suggested replacements would have negative consequences, such as the Commission being seen as picking favored equipment and manufacturers and imposing de facto mandates of specific equipment.” ¶ 196.

-The Draft Second R&O, if adopted, would “implement a new data collection requirement applying to all providers of advanced communications service.
-[The FCC would] require that providers of advanced communications service annually report on covered communications equipment or services in their networks.”
-For equipment or services on the Covered List acquired on or after August 14, 2018, network providers would have to report: “the type of covered communications equipment or service purchased, rented or leased; location of the equipment or service; date the equipment or service was procured; removal or replacement plans for the equipment or service, including cost to replace; amount paid for the equipment or service; the supplier for the equipment or service; and a detailed justification for obtaining such covered equipment and service.”
+The Second R&O will “implement a new data collection requirement applying to all providers of advanced communications service.
+[The FCC will] require that providers of advanced communications service annually report on covered communications equipment or services in their networks.”
+For equipment or services on the Covered List acquired on or after August 14, 2018, network providers will have to report: “the type of covered communications equipment or service purchased, rented or leased; location of the equipment or service; date the equipment or service was procured; removal or replacement plans for the equipment or service, including cost to replace; amount paid for the equipment or service; the supplier for the equipment or service; and a detailed justification for obtaining such covered equipment and service.”
 The Commission plans to issue a public list of providers that have reported covered equipment or services in their network; however, sensitive information like “location of the equipment and services; removal or replacement plans that include sensitive information; the specific type of equipment or service; and any other provider specific information” will be presumptively confidential. ¶ 210

-The Draft Second R&O, if adopted, would expand the Commission’s earlier steps to secure the communications supply chain, and displays the FCC’s integral role in implementing federal and congressional directives to secure the nation’s communications and internet infrastructure.
+The Second R&O expands the Commission’s earlier steps to secure the communications supply chain, and displays the FCC’s integral role in implementing federal and congressional directives to secure the nation’s communications and internet infrastructure.